By Martin Edwards

 Thankfully, the same evolution that produces bugs means they can be fixed, too.
-Keeping current
+So, keeping

-with software updates is one of the best ways to stay safe online.
+current with software updates is one of the best ways to stay safe

 The Internet has made it easy for vendors to issue updates.
 Indeed, many install automatically.